HiltonGiesenow/terraform-provider-azurerm/website/docs/r/virtual_hub.html.markdown

 * `virtual_wan_id` - (Required) The ID of a Virtual WAN within which the Virtual Hub should be created.

 ---

-* `express_route_gateway_id` - (Optional) The ID of an Express Route Gateway which should be used for Express Route connections.

-~> **NOTE:** This functionality is in Preview and must be opted into via `az feature register --namespace Microsoft.Network --name AllowCortexExpressRouteGateway` and then `az provider register -n Microsoft.Network`.

-* `p2s_vpn_gateway_id` - (Optional) The ID of a Point-to-Site VPN Gateway which should be used for Point-to-Site connections.

 * `route` - (Optional) One or more `route` blocks as defined below.